-- During FY2022, DunPort undertook an exercise to collect and evaluate our Scope 1 and Scope 2 GHG emissions, with a view to setting a baseline for future reductions.
-This was prepared internally using publicly available calculation tools and internal data on energy usage, corporate travel, and other sources of carbon emissions. - The firm intends to engage a third-party service provider to review and validate the FY2022 information and consider next steps in terms of calculating our broader Scope 3 GHG emissions, including portfolio-related emissions. - DunPort has considered the use of carbon offsets but will not incorporate them into our strategy without being comfortable that the offsets are high quality and would constitute a valid and effective offset of our emissions.
+- DunPort measured its carbon footprint for 2023 setting a baseline for future reductions.
+DunPort engaged a Sustainability Consultant to calculate its Scope 1 and 2 emissions for FY2023 and FY2024. - DunPort has considered the use of carbon offsets but will not incorporate them into our strategy without being comfortable that the offsets are high quality and would constitute a valid and effective offset of our emissions.
 DunPort will report on any offsets should they be used in the future.